×

 If you are thinking about moving to Kampong Cham, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Kampong Cham can vary greatly depending on the type and size of the property.
 However, it is generally considered to be quite affordable compared to many Western countries.
 For instance, a modest house in the city can be rented for a relatively low monthly rate.
 If you're looking to buy, prices for houses can also be quite reasonable.
-However, it's important to note that prices can fluctuate and may be influenced by factors such as location, proximity to amenities, and the overall condition of the property," said one expat who made the move to Kampong Cham.
+However, it's important to note that prices can fluctuate and may be influenced by factors such as location, proximity to amenities, and the overall condition of the property," explained one expat living in Kampong Cham, Cambodia.

 Should I buy or rent a home in Kampong Cham?